-7.15.
+7.17.
 While views of the Church are identified within the Site, the limited ability to understand and experience the special interests of the asset from these locations is not considered to positively contribute to the setting of the Listed Building.
 The proposed development in the Site will reduce its open character and thus reduce the opportunity to view the Listed Building, albeit in already very filtered glimpses.
-However, views towards the Listed
+That being said, the proposed development will incorporate a viewing corridor through the Site, which will create a designed view of the Listed Church, albeit in filtered views.